 - In PM, the negotiations are based on collective bargaining with the union leader.
 Conversely, in HRM, there is no need for collective bargaining as individual contracts exist with each employee.

 - In PM, the pay is based on job evaluation.
 Unlike HRM, where the basis of pay is performance evaluation.

-- Personnel management primarily focuses on ordinary activities, such as employee hiring, remunerating, training and harmony.
+- Personnel management primarily focuses on ordinary activities, such as employee hiring, remunerating, training, and harmony.
 On the contrary, human resource management focuses on treating employees as valued assets, which are to be valued, used and preserved.

 Human Resource Management has come up with an extension over Personnel Management, which eradicated the shortcomings of the Personnel Management.
-It is quite essential in this era of intense competition where every organisation have to put their manpower and their needs first.
+It is quite essential in this era of intense competition where every organization have to put their manpower and their needs first.

 Nowadays, it is very challenging to retain and maintain good employees for a long time as they are fully aware of their rights and any organization cannot treat them like machines.
 So, HRM has been evolved to unite the organization with their employees for the attainment of a common goal.